phdah/lazydbrix/README.md

 </p>

 > [!IMPORTANT]
 > This plugin is in beta, and constant breaking changes is expected.
+For a somewhat "stable" version, use the tag: `0.1.0`.

 ## 📦 Install